Privacy notice

 Sometimes we’ll need to share some personal information with internal teams.

 We may record some of our video conferences to improve our services, for translation purposes or to promote messages to our employees and customers.
 We may also record meetings so everyone remembers what was discussed and agreed.
-We’ll do this only with your consent and the recordings will be stored in line with our retention policy.
+We’ll do this only with your consent and the recordings will be stored in line with our retention schedule.

 CCTV is only viewed by employees when necessary.
 The footage is stored for a specific period, after which it is recorded over.
 We may view or share CCTV to investigate a complaint or antisocial behaviour, including with the police to prevent and detect a crime.
 We may also share CCTV for evidence in an insurance claim or court case.